mtceballos/SIRENAdoc/SIRENAfunctions.rst

     .. cpp:member:: TesRecord* record

         Member of *TesRecord* structure that contains the input record

+    .. cpp:member:: int trig_reclength

+        Record size (just in case threading and input files with different **ADC** lengths but the same record size indeed)

     .. cpp:member:: int lastRecord

-        Integer to verify whether record is the last one (=1) to be read (and thus if library file will be created)
+        Integer to verify whether *record* is the last one (=1) to be read (and thus if library file will be created)

     .. cpp:member:: PulsesCollection* pulsesAll